wengchonglao0124/Concrete-Packing-Density-PPDM-Model/README.md

 understand the effect that packing density of the binary particles is depended on the size and volume ratios of the particles in random packing.

-According to Stovall et al. (1986), a great understanding and knowledge of the particle packing is important and useful to the concrete industries.
-A good packing of concrete ingredients can improve the strength, durability and workability of the concrete member directly, which cannot be achieved by purely adjusting the water and cement ratio.

 Pygame Packing Density Model (PPDM) is a 2D computational model with a binary mixture of the larger grains and smaller grains, it is a model for predicting the packing density in random particle packing.
 The PPDM implements the game engine called Pygame in Python programming language,